-‘Tis the Season to Be Vigilant Against Fraud: FBI Warns Against an Uptick in Tactics
+Be Vigilant Against Fraud: FBI Warns Against an Uptick in Tactics

-On December 3, the FBI issued a warning that there has been an uptick in AI-generated text, AI-generated images, AI-generated audio and AI-generated videos with malicious intent.1 It also offered tips to protect yourself.
+According to the Federal Bureau of Investigation (FBI), bad actors have ramped up their efforts to compromise critical data that could lead to identity theft and lost funds.
+This past December, the FBI issued a warning that there has been an uptick in AI-generated text, AI-generated images, AI-generated audio and AI-generated videos with malicious intent.1 It also offered tips to protect yourself.

 Heightened awareness is recommended.